sherryrich/gymbag/README.md

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/footer.JPG)

 ### Privacy Policy
 GDPR compliant privacy policy informs users about how their data is being collected and processed.
 It is transparent, concise and easily accessible.
+This is linked to externally intentionally at [Privacy Policy Generator](https://www.privacypolicygenerator.info/)

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/privacy_policy.JPG)

 ### Returns
 A clear returns policy is also displayed to encourage fist time and repeat customers purchasing.
+Bootstrap accordion was used here to display each term as vertically collapsible.

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/returns.JPG)